chbh-opensource/mri-on-bear-edu/docs/workshop8/functional-connectivity.md

 Alternatively, we can also use [Neurosynth](https://neurosynth.org/), a website where you can get the resting-state functional connectivity of any voxel location or brain region.
 It does this by extracting data from studies and performing a meta-analysis on brain imaging studies that have results associated with your voxel/region of interest.

 !!! info "About Neurosynth"
-    While Neurosynth has been superseded by [Neurosynth Compose](https://compose.neurosynth.org/) we will use the original Neurosynth (https://neurosynth.org/) in this tutorial.
+    While Neurosynth has been superseded by [Neurosynth Compose](https://compose.neurosynth.org/) we will use the original Neurosynth in this tutorial.

 If you click the following [link](https://neurosynth.org/analyses/terms/posterior%20cingulate/), you will see regions demonstrating significant connectivity with the posterior cingulate.

-If you type `(46, -70, 32)` as co-ordinates in Neurosynth, and then into the MNI co-ordinates section in fsleyes, **not into the voxel location, because Neurosynth works with MNI space**, you can see that in both cases the right superior lateral occipital cortex is activated.
+If you type **[46, -70, 32]** as co-ordinates in Neurosynth, and then into the MNI co-ordinates section in FSLeyes, **not into the voxel location, because Neurosynth works with MNI space**, you can see that in both cases the right superior lateral occipital cortex is activated.

 !!! warning "Image orientation"
-    Note that the orientations of left and right are different between Neurosynth and FSLsyes!
+    Note that the orientations of left and right are different between Neurosynth and FSLeyes!

 <div style="display: flex; justify-content: center; gap: 20px;">
    <div style="text-align: center;">